How Far Can I Drive in the Czech Republic Without a Vignette?

 Basics of the Vignette Requirement

-In the Czech Republic, vehicles up to 3.5 tons are required to have a vignette on motorways (Dálnice) and expressways (Rychlostní silnice).
-Drivers must display a valid vignette visibly on the windshield.
+In the Czech Republic, vehicles up to 3.5 tons are required to have a Czech motorway vignette on motorways (Dálnice) and expressways (Rychlostní silnice).

 In short: